nikneym/TLSSocket/README.md

 TLSSocket
 ===========
-Lightweight, non-blocking SSL/TLS wrapper for LuaSocket
+Lightweight, non-blocking SSL/TLS wrapper for LuaSocket based on lua-mbedtls.

 Why this module exists?
 ===========